zzj1111/Openvla-GRAPE/README.md

 [this custom script](https://github.com/kpertsch/rlds_dataset_mod/blob/main/prepare_open_x.sh).
 See [mixtures.py](./prismatic/vla/datasets/rlds/oxe/mixtures.py) for the full list of component datasets (and mixture weights) we use to train `openvla-7b`.
-- **Important**: For the Bridge V2 component dataset, the version in OXE is out of date (as of 12/20/2023).
+- **Important**: For the BridgeData V2 component, the version in OXE is out of date (as of 12/20/2023).
 Instead, you should download the dataset from the [official website](https://rail.eecs.berkeley.edu/datasets/bridge_release/data/tfds/bridge_dataset/) and place it under the subdirectory `bridge_orig/`.
   Replace any reference to `bridge` in the OXE code with `bridge_orig`.